A Foolproof Guide to Root Cause Analysis

 Change Analysis

-This method is applicable to cases where significant changes took place in the performance of a system or a process.
-Its aim is to explore changes made in people, equipment, assets, and data, among others, that have relevant impact to the change in performance.
+This method applies to cases where significant changes take place in the performance of a system or a process.
+It aims to explore changes made in people, equipment, assets, and data, among others, that have a relevant impact on the change in performance.
 Ultimately, this also helps in discovering strategies for risk identification and overall risk management.

 Patricia Guevara